Court gave shock to opposition: PM Modi on Supreme Court observation over plea | Law-Order

 Observing that it is the people of Telangana who are at a loss, PM Modi urged the state government to not allow any hindrance in the works related to the development.

-Modi, who slammed dynastic politics, said his government has attacked the real root of corruption of dynastic forces who want to keep their control over every system.
+Modi, who lashed out at dynastic politics, said his government has attacked the real root of corruption of dynastic forces who want to keep their control over every system.

 ''Should we fight against corruption or not?
 Should we fight against the corrupt or not?
 Should the country be liberated from corruption or not?
 Should legal steps be taken against the corrupt however big or not.
 Should the law be allowed to work against the corrupt or not,'' he asked the gathering.